cloudfoundry-incubator/spiff/README.md

 As a result of this process, values defined by rightmost stubs are meant to override similar values defined by any stubs on their left.
-But for this to happen, those values must be "transmitted" by all intermediate stubs before they arrive in the final leftmost template.
+But for this to happen, those values must be “transmitted” by all intermediate stubs before they arrive in the final leftmost template.

 Example: